sayshark75/Portfolio/README.md

 - Day 11: Converted Experience Section to Timeline, and Added Projects Section with Slider.

 - Day 12: Working on GitHub Calendar.

+- Day 13: Added Technical Skills Section with TypeScript

+- Day 14: Fixed Issues with Technical Skills, and Changed the UI